TheAhumMaitra/Itomori/README.md

 3. Lightweight and fast

-4. Easy to install on Linux
+4. Stores note simply in json format

+5. Easy for quick notes

 # 🛠️ Installation